filippo-bodini/my-bike-travels/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## How it works

+Simply type two places near London that you see in the map (like a near town, district or neighborhood), one for starting point and one for destination.
+The application gives you the nearest bikePoint to take your bike and the nearest point to the destination where you can give back.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.